sanmue/ansible_workstation/README.md

   - (Plasma: not up to date / re-tested, therefore commented out)
 - initial bash script (works for Arch Linux, Endeavour OS and Debian):
   - installs some initially required packages
-  - optionally installs/creates/configures 'snapper' for system snapshots and additional btrfs subvolumes if needed (only if filesystem is btrfs + Arch Linux / Endeavour OS)
+  - optionally installs + configures 'snapper' for system snapshots and additional btrfs subvolumes if needed (only if filesystem is btrfs + OS is Arch Linux or Endeavour OS)
     - at least a basic btrfs subvolume layout must exist
   - starts the ansible playbook (local.yml)
-  - Arch Linux / Endeavour OS: installs some packages from AUR
+  - Arch Linux / Endeavour OS: installs some packages from AUR after completing ansible playbook

 ## Usage